20 Years of PODS Data Models

 A Single Master Source of Information

-The PODS Pipeline Data Model provides the database architecture pipeline operators use to store critical information and analysis data about their pipeline systems, and manage this data geospatially in a linear-referenced database which can then be visualized in any GIS platform.
+The PODS Pipeline Data Model provides the database architecture pipeline operators use to store critical information, analyze data about their pipeline systems, and manage this data geospatially in a linear-referenced database which can then be visualized in any GIS platform.
 The PODS Pipeline Data Model houses the attribute, asset information, construction, inspection, integrity management, regulatory compliance, risk analysis, history, and operational data that pipeline companies have deemed mission-critical to the successful management of natural gas and hazardous liquids pipelines.

 Pipeline Open Data Standard (PODS) data model is an industry standard, used by pipeline operators to provide a “single master source of information,” and to eliminate “localized silos of information that are often unconnected.”
 As the US and other parts of the world increase their focus on pipeline integrity management (PIM), the importance of data integration should not be overlooked.
 Referencing and integrating data within a spatial context can help to provide pipeline operators with a ‘definitive view’ of their pipeline assets.
 The PODS Data Model provides guidelines for the tedious process of reconciling “as-built” data with Operational and Inspection data in one single source.